-Alsóbajom ( Boian, Bonnesdorf) is a Saxon settlement in Transylvania, Seben County, now it is in Romania.
-It is 20 km from Medgyes (Medias) to the south-west.
+Alsóbajom ( Boian, Bonnesdorf) is a Saxon settlement in Transylvania, Seben County, it is in Romania.
+It is 20 km from Medgyes (Medias) to the southwest.
 It was first mentioned as villa Boneti in 1309.
 The fortified church of the settlement can be found in the middle of the village.

 It used to be a settlement of the Saxon peasant of Küküllő County, belonging to Küküllő Castle.
 The priest of the settlement is listed in a document from 1309 because he refused to pay the one-tenth tax to the church so he got excommunicated.
 The village was gifted to Vizaknai Miklós, Vice-Voivode of Transylvania in 1447.
 The Vice-Voivode passed it on to Ludbregi György in 1452.
 However, we can find the village listed among the properties of Küküllővár Castle again in 1462 and in 1507 as well.
 In that time, it belonged to Lady Affra, daughter of Vizaknai Miklós, and to Miklós, son of Ferenc.
 (I’m using the Eastern name order for Hungarians.)

 Nevertheless, between 1462 and 1507 it was the Hungarian King Matthias Corvinus who gifted the village in 1489 to Voivode Stephan III of Moldova as fiefs.
 Today, the coat of arms of Moldavia appears in the church and on the gate tower.
 The place went to Voivode Petru Rares in 1529.
 This ownership lasted until the reign of Alexandru Lăpuşneanu, when the princes of Transylvania decided to reclaim the village.